williamtran29/styleguides/ux-dev/beginning-a-project.md

 ## TYPOGRAPHY.CSS

 Syles in `typography.css` should be specific to typographic properties.
-You should apply layout through BEM and match the typography class, such as `t-link` with a bem class (i.e.- `<a class="nav__link t-link">`).
+You should apply layout through BEM and match the typography class, such as `t-link` with a BEM class (i.e.- `<a class="nav__link t-link">`).
 Any box model or visual style declarations should exist within component files.

 Typography properties include:
 - `font-family`